DS-2 Fact Sheet

 - University employee salaries and benefits required to complete a sponsored project should be budgeted and charged as a direct cost.

-- Only allowable project salaries and benefits should be charged to a sponsored or cost sharing account.
+- Only allowable project salaries and benefits should be charged to a sponsored or cost sharing cost center.

 - When original charges for salaries must be adjusted due to changes in actual workload, an appropriate Personnel Action Form (PAF) or an Interdepartmental Transfer (IDT) shall be initiated to record the adjustment in the accounting records.

-- Salaries and fringe benefits for departmental administrative and clerical support staff shall be budgeted and charged to departmental accounts and not the sponsored program or cost share accounts.
+- Salaries and fringe benefits for departmental, administrative and clerical support staff shall be budgeted and charged to departmental cost centers and not the sponsored program or cost share cost centers.

 In instances where sponsored projects require the service of administrative or clerical staff beyond the normal level of department administration, the total costs of these services may be budgeted/charged to sponsored projects when: